 Taking your employees from work to retirement with an Aviva workplace pension

 As an employer, you know how important a pension is.
-As this is the money your employees will live on once they decide to stop working.
-And for most employers, it’s a significant part of a workplace benefits package.
+For your employees, it’s the money they will live on once they decide to stop working.
+And for most employers, it’s a significant part of their benefit spend.

-With contributions from you and your employees, plus tax relief from the government, each of your employees will soon start to see their pension pot building up.
+Contributions from you and your employees, tax relief from the government, and investment growth all combine to build up a pension pot for each employee.
 But what happens when they retire?
 How does your workforce turn their pension pot into money in their pocket?

 - take all their money in one lump sum, part of which will be tax free

-- take part of their money as tax-free cash
+- take only part of their money as tax-free cash

-- use their pension pot to buy an annuity, which is a guaranteed income for life.
+- use their pension pot to buy an annuity, which gives a guaranteed income for life.

-Plus, your workplace pension scheme comes under the watchful eye of our Independent Governance Committee.
-This means you and your employees can rest easy knowing this group of independent experts is making sure the scheme ticks all the regulatory boxes it should.
+Plus, your workplace pension scheme comes under the watchful eye of trustees or our Independent Governance Committee.
+This means you and your employees can sleep easy knowing independent experts are making sure the scheme offers good value for your employees.

 What if your employees want more money for their retirement?

 A pension is the best way to save for retirement – it’s tax efficient and designed specifically for long-term investment.
-That doesn’t mean it’s the only way to fund a retirement.
+But that doesn’t mean it’s the only way to fund a retirement.
 Some of your employees may want to think of alternative or supplementary ways to pay for their retirement.

-One way is to set up a stocks and shares ISA and build up a nest egg in this way.
-Unlike a pension, a stocks and shares ISA offers your employees access to their cash quickly and easily as it’s not locked-in until a certain age.
-It’s also a tax-efficient way to build up a pot of money.
+One way is to set up a stocks and shares ISA and build up a nest egg in this way..
+Employees can take money out of a stocks and shares ISA at any age.
+And it’s also a tax-efficient way to build up a pot of money.
 Although there’s no tax relief on contributions when they’re paid in, investment growth and withdrawals are both tax free.